elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/Prophet Architect of a Civilisation Book/S Draft Book 1.md

 He was also a seeker, a man so troubled by the moral decay and brutal tribalism of his society that he regularly retreated from the world.
 He would go to a mountain cave to meditate for days, grappling with the deeper questions of existence beyond the idols and materialism of his people.
 This was the philosopher, the man who diagnosed the sickness of his world long before he offered the cure.

 And when his mission began, he became a persecuted leader.
 He was not met with applause, but with mockery, starvation, and violence.
 He and his small community faced boycotts, exile, and war.
-He buried his own children, mourned his closest friends, and felt the sting of betrayal from those he trusted.
+He buried his own children, mourned his closest friends, **and felt the sting of betrayal from those he trusted**.
 The principles laid out in his final sermon—of non-retaliation, of mercy, of the sanctity of life—were not theoretical ideals.
 They were the hard-won, practical lessons from a man who had endured the very worst of human nature.

 Finally, he was a commander and a statesman, forced to lead a community in a time of war and forge a new state from a collection of warring tribes.
 It was this final, pragmatic experience that transformed his philosophy from a personal ethic into a workable public blueprint.
 He understood that a society could not be built on ideals alone, but required structure, law, and the strength to protect its sacred principles from a violent world.